joemc9011/employeedatabase/README.md

-# Unit 12 MySQL Homework: Employee Tracker
+##                      *** Employee Tracker ***

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+The following is a small creation in order to help a ficitional employer manage new and old employees at their establishment.

+## Technologies Used
+* Javascript
+* Node.Js / Inquirer
+* MYSQL

 ## Installation